Key takeaways:

 What does the prostate do?

 The prostate is a gland in the male reproductive system that surrounds the urethra just below the bladder.
 It secretes a part of the fluid that becomes semen and protects sperm.
-Additionally, it acts as a muscle important in controlling urination.
+Additionally, it acts as a muscle that is important in controlling urination.
 When the prostate is enlarged, it can push on the bladder and decrease urine flow through the urethra.

 Oxidative stress at the heart of prostate cancer and BPH: